| October 2007 |

 |

 Photos of the mostly completed ensemble are here, for now.
-The
+The first

-lost some weight since the second group of photos were taken earlier
+since the second group of photos were taken earlier this year.
+While I

-this year.
-While I did take in about 5" from the side seams
+did take in about 5" from the side seams on both garment bodices,

-on both garment bodices, the fit has been affected, and the bodice
+the fit has been affected, and the bodice clearly shows as being too long

-clearly shows as being too long on my torso, a problem that will
+on my torso, a problem that will only be adjusted sometime later, after

-lower level, when I completely remake the bodices on both garments.
+my weight is stable at a lower level, when I completely remake the bodices

 October 2007: Thanks to Robin Small and Bob Spikard